adjust/smart_banner_sdk/README.md

 #### <a id="init-deeplink">**deeplink**</a> `string`
 #### <a id="init-context">**context**</a> `string`

-This options allow you to specify where you user land in your app when they click on banner.
+These parameters allow you to specify where your user land in your app when they click on banner.
 For further information see [Deeplinks](#dynamic-deeplinks).

 Example:
 ```js